blaineo/react-depth-map/README.md

 | depthImg      | Path      |   '' |
 | verticalThreshold | Int      |  1 - 25 |
 | horizontalThreshold | Int      |  1 - 25 |

+## Coming Soon
+* Options for responding to scroll as well as Mouse/Swipe movement